EmperorAlii/e-commerce-web-project/README.md

 - ✔️ Added `Button` and `Footer` components.
 - ✔️ Implemented a responsive footer with links and social media icons.

+### ✅ Fifth Commit

+- ✔️ Created `Banner`, `BannerSlider` component with a slider.
+- ✔️ Integrated `react-slick` for the slider functionality.
+- ✔️ Added banner images and text overlays.

 ---